LINE Front-end Framework

 Currently, LIFF apps are not officially supported in OpenChat, which means some functions don't work.
 For example, retrieving a user's profile information through a LIFF app isn't possible in most cases.

-Which functions you can use depends on whether the LIFF app is opened in LINE's in-app browser or an external browser.
+Which functions you can use depends on whether the LIFF app is opened in a LIFF browser or an external browser.
 For example, you can't use

 liff.scanCode() in an external browser.
 For more information, see the LIFF v2 API reference.

-When the LIFF app is opened in LINE's in-app browser
+# When the LIFF app is opened in a LIFF browser

-LIFF apps run on the latest version of the following browsers:
+LIFF apps run on the latest version of these browsers:

 Microsoft Edge, Google Chrome, Firefox, Safari

-A LIFF app can be displayed in one of these three sizes.
+The LIFF browser can be displayed in one of these three sizes.

 Set the view size when you add the LIFF app to your channel.
-For more information, see Adding a LIFF app.
+For more information, see Adding a LIFF app to your channel.

 When developing your LIFF app, make sure to follow these guidelines: